adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 $$ \nabla^2 f(\mathbf{x}) (\mathbf{v}) = D[\nabla f](\mathbf{x})(\mathbf{v}) $$

 Note that the gradient function is itself computed via a VJP of $f$.
-Thus, the HVP approach we described stacks a JVP on top of a VJP, which justifies the name "forward over reverse".
+Thus, the HVP approach we described computes the JVP of a VJP, giving it the name "forward over reverse".
 In forward-over-reverse HVPs, the complexity of a single product scales roughly with the complexity of the function $f$ itself.
 This procedure was first considered by Pearlmutter <d-cite key="pearlmutterFastExactMultiplication1994"></d-cite> and recently revisited in a 2024 ICLR blog post <d-cite key="dagreouHowComputeHessianvector2024"></d-cite>.
 Note that other mode combinations are possible, like "forward over forward", which has a higher complexity but is less expensive in terms of storage.

 The Hessian has a **symmetric** structure (equal to its transpose), which means that matrix-vector products and vector-matrix products coincide.
-It explains why we don't need a VHP in addition to the HVP.
+This explains why we don't need a VHP in addition to the HVP.
 This specificity can be exploited in the sparsity detection as well as in the coloring phase.

 ### Second order pattern detection